harigit005/University-Management-System/README.md

 # University-Management-System
-This is my academic project
+This is my academic project.
+Author - Hariom Kashyap